2N Diamonds & Fine Jewelry

 +

-Fluorescence is the visible light some diamonds emit when exposed to ultraviolet (UV) light.
-About 25-35% of diamonds exhibit some degree of fluorescence, most commonly in blue.
-It's caused by trace elements within the diamond's crystal structure.
+Fluorescence is the visible light some diamonds emit when exposed to ultraviolet (UV) radiation — such as sunlight, black lights, or UV lamps.
+Approximately 25–35% of all diamonds exhibit some degree of fluorescence, most commonly in blue, though green, yellow, and white fluorescence also occur.
+The phenomenon is caused by trace elements within the diamond's crystal lattice that absorb UV energy and re-emit it as visible light.

-None — No fluorescence under UV.
-Standard and predictable appearance
+None — No fluorescent reaction under UV.
+The most predictable and straightforward option.

-Strong / Very Strong — Pronounced glow.
-May create hazy appearance in rare cases
+Strong / Very Strong — Pronounced UV glow.
+Rarely, strong fluorescence in high-color diamonds (D–F) may create a faintly hazy appearance.

 Full Fluorescence Guide →